Hiro G2H: Design and development

 The Hiro G2H1 was one of the first long-range land-based bomber/reconnaissance aircraft designed and built for the Imperial Japanese Navy.
 The prototype appeared in 1933 but suffered from structural weakness.
 The aircraft was a low-wing, cantilever monoplane powered by two 1,180 hp (880 kW) Type 94 piston engines.
 The aircraft struggled with the unreliability of the engines, and only eight aircraft were built.
-The development of the aircraft was costly in both manpower and finance and the aircraft did not live up to expectations.
-The aircraft however did give the Navy experience in the operation of long-range land-based aircraft, which was to prove invaluable in the later Pacific War.
+The development of the aircraft was costly in both manpower and finance, and the aircraft did not live up to expectations.
+However, the aircraft did give the Navy experience in the operation of long-range, land-based aircraft, which was to prove invaluable in the later Pacific War.

 Operational history

-One aircraft was lost in an accident but the rest operated against the Chinese mainland during the Second Sino-Japanese War.
+One aircraft was lost in an accident, but the rest operated against the Chinese mainland during the Second Sino-Japanese War.
 In 1937, five aircraft were destroyed in a fire at their base on Cheju Island.